My December Youth of the month wrote a blog on her experience on the podcast:

 You must be wondering who I am and why speaking on Tinka’s prestigious podcast is such a huge deal.
 My name is Kajal Dhaneshwari, a multimedia journalist who writes for the local newspaper in Beaumont and Devon with the Postmedia Network.
 I graduated in 2021 with a Bachelors’s Degree majoring in Journalism from MacEwan University.
 I’ve worked in the past as a commercial and lifestyle model who also participated in two pageants.
 I like to associate my identity as a journalist who writes for change.

 “What gives me strength is the pain.
 I grew up with painful memories close to my heart.
 But I realized later; it did not serve me well.
 The pain took away my smile.”
-She shares the three most important words we all need to ask.
-Those words have changed her life.

 On the podcast, I speak about my mental wellness journey.
 Mental wellness because I needed to change the narrative and shift my perspective.
 I suffered from depression and anxiety a few years ago.
 I let myself suffer in silence until I knew I couldn’t take it anymore and was tired of feeling helpless.
 Using my voice to bring change in my life was essential.